-- In addition to the specific responsibilities detailed earlier in this section all employees of the School must take reasonable care as regards themselves and other persons who may be affected by their actions. - Wear and use all Personal Protective Equipment and safety devices that are provided by the School for their protection - Observe all Safety Rules and Regulations both statutory and school and conform to any safe systems of work that may be developed - Must report all accidents, incidents and damage to their immediate supervisor.
+- In addition to the specific responsibilities detailed earlier in this section all employees of the school must take reasonable care as in regards to themselves and other persons who may be affected by their actions. - Wear and use all personal protective equipment and safety devices that are provided by the school for their protection. - Observe all safety rules and regulations both statutory and school and conform to any safe systems of work that may be developed. - Must report all accidents, incidents and damage to their immediate supervisor.

-2.1 WORKS COMMITTEE
+WORKS COMMITTEE